jadecobra/python_tdd_exercises/source/functions.rst

 REFACTOR: make it better
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Hold on a second.
-This looks exactly like what we did in ``test_functions_with_positional_arguments``.
-We cannot tell from the function signature which argument is positional and which is a keyword argument and do not want to wait for the function to fail when we send in values to figure it out
+This looks exactly like what I did in ``test_functions_with_positional_arguments``.
+I cannot tell from the function signature which argument is positional and which is a keyword argument and do not want to wait for the function to fail when I send in values to figure it out

 * change the function signature of ``accepts_positional_and_keyword_arguments`` to have a default value for the keyword argument